Owen Wingrave: Act 1

 The entire Wingrave family, with the Coyles and Lechmere, are at dinner.
-Sir Philip and Miss Wingrave demand from Owen obedience to the family tradition.
-Mrs Coyle is most sympathetic to Owen of the characters, and mentions that Owen does have "scruples".
-The Wingraves, Kate and Mrs Julian ridicule Owen's "scruples".
+Sir Philip and Miss Wingrave demand Owen's obedience to the family tradition.
+Mrs. Coyle is most sympathetic to Owen of the characters, and mentions that Owen does have "scruples".
+The Wingraves, Kate and Mrs. Julian ridicule Owen's "scruples".
 At the end of the scene, Owen angrily states that he would make war a crime.